Can You Roll Closing Costs Into a VA Loan?

 - Am I exempt from the VA Funding Fee based on my disability rating or military status?

-- If I finance the funding fee into my loan, what does my new loan balance become and how does that affect my monthly payment?
+- If I finance the funding fee into my loan, what does my new loan balance become and how does that change my monthly payment?

-- What is your origination fee, and are there any fees on top of that I should watch for on the Closing Disclosure?
+- What is your origination fee, and are there any additional charges I should look for on the Closing Disclosure?

-- What is the maximum seller concession I can negotiate on this loan, and how should we structure the offer to make it realistic?
+- What is the maximum seller concession I can request on this loan, and how should the offer be structured to make it realistic in this market?

 - If I take a lender credit instead of paying closing costs upfront, what rate increase does that require and what is my break-even point?

 The VA allows seller concessions up to 4% of the total loan amount.
-In many cases, a seller paying 3% to 4% can cover most or all of a buyer's closing costs.
-However, sellers are not required to offer concessions, and how much they will agree to depends on the local market and how the offer is structured.
-Work with your lender to build concessions into the offer strategically.
+In many cases, a seller contributing 3% to 4% can cover most or all of a buyer’s closing costs.
+Sellers are not required to offer concessions, and how much they will agree to depends on the local market and how the offer is structured.
+Work with your lender before the offer is submitted to build the concession request into the contract from the start.

 Yes.
-VA loans still have closing costs, typically between 1% and 3% of the loan amount.
-These include the appraisal, title insurance, recording fees, prepaid taxes, and homeowner's insurance.
-The VA does restrict certain fees lenders can charge, but closing costs still exist and need to be planned for.
+VA loans still come with closing costs, typically between 2% and 5% of the loan amount according to the VA.
+These include the appraisal, title insurance, recording fees, and prepaid taxes and homeowner’s insurance.
+The VA does restrict certain lender fees, but closing costs still exist and need to be planned for before you reach the closing table.

-The VA Funding Fee is a one-time government fee that helps fund the VA loan program.
-For a first-time VA buyer putting 0% down, the fee is currently 2.15% of the loan amount.
-The fee can be waived entirely if you receive VA disability compensation, if you are a surviving spouse receiving DIC, or if you are an active duty service member who has received a Purple Heart.
-Verify your exemption status with your lender and through VA.gov before closing.
+The VA Funding Fee is a one-time government charge that funds the VA loan program.
+For a first-time VA buyer putting nothing down, the fee is 2.15% of the loan amount.
+You are exempt if you receive VA disability compensation for a service-connected condition, if you are a surviving spouse receiving Dependency and Indemnity Compensation, or if you are an active duty service member who received a Purple Heart on or before closing.
+Verify your exemption status through VA.gov before your loan closes.

 It depends on how long you plan to stay in the home.
-A lender credit reduces your upfront costs but raises your interest rate.
-If you sell or refinance within five to six years, the credit may save you money.
-If you stay longer, the higher rate will cost you more than the credit covered.
-Run the break-even math with your lender before accepting this trade-off.
+A lender credit reduces your upfront cash but raises your interest rate.
+If you sell or refinance within five to six years, the credit may save you money overall.
+If you stay longer, the higher rate will cost more than the credit covered.
+Always run the break-even math with your lender before accepting the trade-off.

-VA non-allowable fees are charges that lenders cannot pass on to veteran borrowers under VA loan guidelines.
+VA non-allowable fees are charges lenders cannot pass on to veteran borrowers.
 These typically include attorney fees charged by the lender, document preparation fees, and certain administrative charges.
-When a lender charges a flat 1% origination fee, they cannot also charge separate fees for these items.
-Review your Loan Estimate and Closing Disclosure carefully and ask your lender to explain any fee that is not clear.
+When a lender charges a flat 1% origination fee, they cannot also bill separately for these items.
+Review your Loan Estimate and Closing Disclosure carefully, and ask your lender to explain any fee that is not clearly an allowable borrower cost.